-- Methane.
-Under highly reducing conditions, methanogenic bacteria are active and produce methane from carbon dioxide.
-Methane is a greenhouse gas and generation of this species in groundwater can escape to the atmosphere.
-However, methane generated below the water table is likely to be consumed by aerobic microbes in the unsaturated zone above the PRB zone (Lee et al., 2005).
-In addition, observation of methane at a denitrification PRB may indicate overdosing of carbon substrate. - It should be noted that denitrification PRBs are generally installed into aerobic aquifers.
-Methane as well as other byproducts of generation of anaerobic conditions to stimulate denitrification may only be detected months or years after initial carbon substrate injection as more reducing conditions establish from the lack of oxygen/aerobic conditions to the PRB and downgradient. - Microbial Testing.
+• Methane (CH4).
+Under highly reducing conditions, methanogenic bacteria are active and produce CH4 from CO2.
+CH4 is a greenhouse gas and generation of this species in groundwater can escape to the atmosphere.
+However, CH4 generated below the water table is likely to be consumed by aerobic microbes in the unsaturated zone above the PRB zone (Lee et al., 2005).
+In addition, observation of CH4 at a denitrification PRB may indicate overdosing of carbon substrate.

+It should be noted that denitrification PRBs are generally installed into aerobic aquifers.
+Methane as well as other byproducts of generation of anaerobic conditions to stimulate denitrification may only be detected months or years after initial carbon substrate injection as more reducing conditions establish from the lack of oxygen/aerobic conditions to the PRB and downgradient.

+Microbial Testing.
 Batch reactor testing performed by Gonsalez (2020) using soil samples collected from two Cape Cod sites observed different rates of nitrate reduction.
-A more detailed investigation of the biomass in each reactor using qPCR quantified total bacteria and three target genes from the denitrification pathway: nirK, nirS and nosZ (Figure 4).
+A more detailed investigation of the biomass in each reactor using quantitative polymerase chain reaction (qPCR) quantified total bacteria and three target genes from the denitrification pathway: nirK, nirS and nosZ (Figure 2).
 Samples were collected at the end of the experiment after anaerobic conditions for denitrification were established.
 The final total biomass and functional genes associated with denitrification were measured at lower concentrations in the soil test with a lower nitrate reduction rate.
 This study highlights the importance of biomass and microbial characterization in site characterization and design for denitrification PRBs as well as recognizing the spatial variability in the subsurface and differences in biomass ecology.
 Future denitrification PRB studies should consider analyses of denitrification target genes to understand potential for incomplete denitrification.
 As many sites considered for denitrification PRBs have aerobic groundwater at baseline, microbiology assessments for denitrification may require batch reactors where a carbon substrate electron donor is applied to a soil-groundwater slurry.
-However, Nitrite reductase (nirS) presence in baseline samples did appear to be an indicator of denitrification potential (Gonsalez, 2020).
+However, nitrite reductase (nirS) presence in baseline samples did appear to be an indicator of denitrification potential (Gonsalez, 2020).

-Microbiological tools to assess nitrate-dependent anaerobic ferrous iron oxidation (NAFO, see Section 5.11), may be beneficial to evaluating long-term performance of denitrifying PRBs for removing nitrate and when re-injection may be required.
+Microbiological tools to assess NAFO (Section 5.11), may be beneficial to evaluating long-term performance of denitrifying PRBs for removing nitrate and when re-injection may be required.